 Housing development cumulatively contributes to towards the community's need for outdoor playing space.
-In settlements with identified deficiencies or shortfalls in outdoor playing space, new residential development will therefore be required to contribute to the provision of additional outdoor playing space, either directly or through financial contributions towards improvements to existing provision elsewhere in the locality.
-Deficiencies in the provision of both outdoor sports facilities for youth and adult use and children's play space when measured against the Council's adopted standards is a particular issue in all the towns and many of the villages within the district.
+In settlements with identified deficiencies or shortfalls in outdoor playing space, new residential development will therefore be required to contribute to the provision of additional outdoor playing space to meet the needs of the occupiers, either directly or through financial contributions towards improvements to existing provision elsewhere in the locality.